-Direct Finding / Direct Heading: The animal swims straight to the platform or learned location with minimal deviation.
+Direct Finding / Direct Path to Target: The subject goes straight to the platform or learned location with minimal deviation.

-This typically emerges in later acquisition trials or well-trained animals, and suggests hippocampus-dependent learning.
+This typically emerges in later acquisition trials or well-trained subjects, and suggests hippocampus-dependent learning.
 It indicates:

 - Strong spatial memory.